EUCAIM/upv-node-workstation-images/usage-guide.md

 You can launch batch jobs from your desktop using the Jobman Client tool (jobman) at any time (24x7), taking into account the following points:
  - The queue of Jobman follows a First Input First Output (FIFO) policy by type of resource required.
- - Each user can only have one batch job active (waiting in the queue or running).
-   As an example, if a user launches a job as small-gpu, s(he) won’t be able to launch another one (no-gpu, small-gpu, medium-gpu or large-gpu) until that job ends or (s)he deletes it.
  - If a user launches a type of batch job and all resources of this type are busy, the job will wait for its execution in the queue until the previous launched jobs targeting the same resource type ends.
    Both waiting and running are considered active batch jobs.
-   As an example, if a user launches a batch job targeting a large-gpu resource, and there are 5 large-gpu jobs running at this moment, the new job will be enqueued and considered active until one large-gpu resource is released.
+   As an example, if a user launches a batch job targeting a large-gpu resource, and there are 5 large-gpu jobs running at this moment, the new job will be enqueued (and considered active) until one large-gpu resource is released.
  - Resources used by jobs launched by jobman are independent of those assigned to the desktops.
-   Thus, a participant can always employ his/her respective desktop for executing processes locally without launching through jobman, even if s(he) already has an active batch job launched with jobman.